the-teachingRSE-project/competencies/competencies.md

 manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for life-long learning.

-RSEs are aslo mentoring colleagues.
+RSEs are also mentoring colleagues.
 This necessitates giving good advice that fits to a projects stage in its life-cycle, thereby requiring knowledge of (\gls{SWLC}), and its context in its research domain and thus (\gls{RC}).
 Research software often starts out as a tool to answer a personal research